xinjuezou-whi/whi_imu/README.md

 # whi_imu
 This package is the hardware driver of IMU for ROS.
-It currently supports the JY60/60P, and JY901 of WIT Motion.
-Since it is a general IMU driver package and will be extended to support other IMU products, all specific product instances are derived from base class ImuBase.
-Each product has its own parameters configuration file which would be included by its launch file.
+It currently supports the JY61/61P and JY901 of WIT Motion.
+Since it is a general IMU driver package and will be extended to support other IMU products, all specific product instances are derived from the base class ImuBase.
+Each product has its own parameters configuration file which would be included in its launch file.

 ## Prerequisites
 The products relying on serial to communicate need serial package.
-This package leverages the serial package of ROS, so please first install it with belowing commands:
+This package leverages the serial package of ROS, so please first install it with the following commands:
 ```
 sudo apt install ros-<ros distro>-serial
 ```